wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-tressym.md

 **Movement:** fast, climb average, fly fast <br>
 **Morale:** coward <br>

 Cats are stealthy and have a very keen sense of sight and smell allowing them to operate in the dark.
-Additionnaly tressym can smell illusions and poison.
+Additionally tressym can smell illusions and poison.

 **Attacks (1/round)**